 Solar array comparison can be challenging because SmallSat/CubeSat manufacturers who make solar arrays specific to their bus and payload designs often do not report solar array power using the same metrics.
 Their reported "power" can mean multiple things: power available to the payload, peak power provided by a combination of solar array and battery, or an orbital-specific average power.
-Solar array power (Peak BOL) reported in the chart is mainly referring to the peak power of the solar array at the beginning of life, 28°C which is mission-independent.
-Panel stiffness and moment of inertia are dependent on multiple factors such as the size and mass of the panel as well as spacecraft size and weight distribution, and usually need to be calculated for a specific spacecraft.
+Reported solar array power (Peak BOL) mainly refers to the peak power of the solar array at the beginning of life, 28°C which is mission-independent.
+Panel stiffness and moment of inertia usually need to be calculated for a specific spacecraft because they are dependent on multiple factors such as the size and mass of the panel, as well as spacecraft size and weight distribution.
 Examples of commercial solar array and panel products are shown in table 3-2.